MHKiT SWAN Example

 Supported SWAN Output Files

-MHKiT currenlty supports block and table SWAN output files in ASCII or binary (*.mat) files.
+MHKiT currently supports block and table SWAN output files in ASCII or binary (*.mat) files.
 Detailed descriptions of these file types may be found in the SWAN User Manual.
 In the following cells, SWAN table and block data will be imported, discussed, and plotted.
 Three SWAN output files will be imported:

 1. An ASCII table file ('SWANOUT.DAT'),